konflux-ci/release-service-catalog/pipelines/push-disk-images-to-cdn/README.md

 | verify_ec_task_bundle | The location of the bundle containing the verify-enterprise-contract task | No | - |
 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 0.1.1
+- Override timeout of push-disk-images task.
+Default is now 2h.